oshank03/CodeTech-Internship-Task-1/README.md

 * **Identified Clusters:** Distinct patient groups based on health metrics, each with unique characteristics that provide insight into their specific health needs.
 * **Personalized Health Insights:** Enhanced understanding of patient health requirements and risks, enabling tailored intervention strategies.
-* **Improved Health Monitoring:** Recommendations for targeted monitoring and intervention strategies that cater to the specific needs of each cluster, leading to more effective health management and better patient outcomes.
+* **Improved Health Monitoring:** Recommendations for targeted monitoring and intervention strategies that cater to the specific needs of each cluster, leading to more effective health management and better patient outcomes. we will examine summary statics and the distribution of the numerical health metrics (Age, HeartRate, RespiratoryRate, BodyTemperature, and OxygenSaturation).
+It will help us understand the typical values and the spread of the data.
+I'll also include some visulization to better understand these distributions.
+WE have a look at the gender distribution in the data and the cor-relation between the numerical columns in the dataset.
+We have a look at the heart rate by activity level.
+We have a look at the distribution of blood pressure levels and some health metrics by gender.
+We analyze heart rate and oxygen saturation by sleep quality and stress levels.
+We  analyze the respiratory rate and body temperature by activity levels.

 **Observation:**